autogluon/autogluon/docs/tutorials/image_classification_advanced.md

 Similarly, we can manually specify which of optimizer candidates to try, in order to further improve the results.
 In AutoGluon, [autogluon.Optimizers](../api/autogluon.optimizer.html)
-defines a list of optimization algorithms, from which we can construct another search space to identify which optimizer works best for our task (as well as what are the best hyperparameter configurations for this optimizer).
+defines a list of optimization search_strategys, from which we can construct another search space to identify which optimizer works best for our task (as well as what are the best hyperparameter configurations for this optimizer).

 Like `autogluon.Nets`, the choice of which optimizer to use again corresponds to a [categorical](../api/autogluon.space.html#autogluon.space.List) search space: